White Wash, German Smear, Lime Wash, or Slurry

 - Second, you will want to consider what type of surface you are wanting the wash applied to.
 The masonry surface, whether it be brick, stone or stucco, needs to be structurally sound and free of any cracks or deterioration.
 Luckily, any masonry company that would apply the wash should also be able to repair the structure and get it ready for application.

 - Lastly, but most importantly, you want to consider your own taste and style.
 Decorative washes are permanent and are difficult to remove once applied.
-Make sure you find the style you'll be happy with for years to come!
+Make sure you find the style you’ll be happy with for years to come!
 We recommend looking at a couple of different sites for inspiration.
 Houzz is a great resource for searching different home improvement projects.
 Pinterest has a huge database of photos.
 Just search the different types of washes and save your favorites.
-Google images is also helpful and can lead you to some helpful pages or articles.
-Here's a great blog post that talks about each decorative washes and has descriptive pictures to help you decide.
+Google images can also lead you to some helpful pages or articles.

 Decorative Wash FAQ

 A: Our price for applying a decorative wash on the exterior of a home typically ranges from $12,000 to $25,000.
 This depends greatly on the size of the home and the amount of brick to cover.
 For a one-story, 1,800sq ft home with brick on all 4 sides, our roundabout cost would be approximately $12,500.